sfabris/pihpsdr/README.md

 It runs on Linux (including RaspPi 3/4/5) and MacOS (using the "Homebrew" working environment).

+**
-**Consult the Manual (Appendix J,  K, L) on how-to install and or compile piHPSDR on your machine (Appendix J: Raspberry PI binary installation, Appendix K: LINUX compile from sources, Appendix L: MacOS compile from sources).**
+Consult the Manual (Appendix J,  K) on how-to compile piHPSDR on your machine

+-Appendix J: LINUX compile from sources (including RaspPi) -Appendix K: MacOS compile from sources
+**

 Latest features:

 - in-depth (about pages) manual (file release/piHPSDR-Manual.pdf)
-- automatic installation procedures, a binary-only installation for RaspPi only, and a "compile from sources" procedure for Linux (including RaspPi) and MacOS (Appendix J, K, L).
+- automatic installation procedures for compilation from the sources, for Linux (including RaspPi) and MacOS (Appendix J, K).
 - dynamic screen resizing in the "Screen" menu, including transitions between full-screen and window mode
 - PureSignal now works with Anan-10E/100B in P1